Director of Parent Engagement & Advocacy

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A one-minute overview demonstrating Alpha's operational model, from AI-driven instruction to the supporting guides.
+A one-minute overview of what drives Alpha's model, from AI-powered instruction to the guides who facilitate it.

 👉 Quick look (1 min)